aws-samples/eks-workshop/content/beginner/115_sg-per-pod/10_secgroup.md

 echo "POD security group ID: ${POD_SG}"
 ```

-The pod still needs to communicate with the node for DNS resolution, so we will update the Node Group Security Group accordingly.
+The pod needs to communicate with the node for DNS resolution, so we will update the Node Group Security Group accordingly.

 ```bash
 export NODE_GROUP_SG=$(aws ec2 describe-security-groups \